 When creating a component of the given class, the recommended component name is name.
-If the default name cannot be used (e.g., since it is already in use) another name can be used automatically.
-One way is to append the lowest strictly positive integer suffix giving a usable name - after removing any potential trailing 1 from the default name.
-However, see also below under defaultComponentPrefixes.
+If the default name cannot be used (e.g., since it is already in use), another name based on defaultComponentName shall be derived automatically, except as described under defaultComponentPrefixes.
+When automatically deriving a name, any trailing '1' in the defaultComponentName shall be disregarded.